 Explore craters by making your own.
 Learn why would we want to land near a Moon crater.
 Then take on the Moon Adventure Game.
 Can your crew solve a series of challenges based on real NASA science to save your Moonbase?

 CCMNH is proud to offer these NASA-developed activities thanks to a materials grant and partnership with the National Informal STEM Education Network.

-Sign up your small group (3-6 crew)
+Sign up your small group (up to 8 people)

 This hands-on interactive program lasts 40 minutes.

 Age appropriate 8 years and up; Adults welcome

 Reservations Recomended.
 To sign up for open slots please call 508.896.3867 x133